austint1121/Undiagnosed-ADHD-Identification/README.md

 **The way ADHD is portrayed**
 People with ADHD are typically portrayed as young kids, who are extremely hyper-active and disobedient.
 However, hyperactivity is only one component of ADHD, and it expresses itself in various ways.
-Especially as kids grow older, hyperactivity can [look very different](https://www.nytimes.com/2010/12/14/health/14klass.html) from what is portrayed in media/pop culture.

-So, is there a solution that can be reliably used that **doesn't require a deep understanding of ADHD**, and could help spread awareness that a person may have ADHD regardless of any **personal** or **societal** bias towards what ADHD looks like?
-If our hypothetical solution also used **real data** from those diagnosed with ADHD, it would definitely give it more weight as a solution.

-But does a data source like that even exist?

 # Goal
 The [NSCH](https://www.census.gov/programs-surveys/nsch/data/datasets.html) is a household survey that produces national